softeg/docker-drupal-contribute/README.md

 ````bash
 docker-compose up -d
 ````
-That command will run group of containers in background mode
+That command will run group of containers in background mode.
+That's all you need.
+If you are using [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy) container your site will be available under drupal.dev domain.
+If you are not using nginx-proxy - start using it.
+It's really small and cool container which help you sharing port 80 across containers.
+If you don't want to install anything else - check port expanded by drupal container.

 ## Usefull commands

-Check ports map:
+Check ports exposed by containers:

 ````bash
 docker-compose port
 ````

-See docker provision logs:
+See logs for containers:

 ````bash
 docker-compose logs
 ````